 Alexandra Ainsztein, Ph.D., is a program director in the Division of Genetics and Molecular, Cellular, and Developmental Biology, She administers research grants in the areas of protein processing and export, membrane fusion, the Golgi and endoplasmic reticulum, motor proteins, cytoskeletal filaments, and intracellular transport.
 She is the NIGMS point of contact for the Academic Research Enhancement Awards (AREA) (R15) program.

 Ainsztein is a biochemist and cell biologist whose research focused on the microtubule cytoskeleton, centromeres, and cytokinesis.
 Prior to joining NIGMS, she served as a scientific review officer in the NIH Center for Scientific Review from 2001-2010.
-At NIGMS she has managed a portfolio on membrane trafficking and organelle biogenesis; she was both the program director and scientific liaison for several grants in the NIGMS Protein Structure Initiative; and has managed the Research Initiative for Scientific Enhancement (RISE program).
+At NIGMS she has managed a portfolio on chromosome and nuclear structures; she was both the program director and scientific liaison for several grants in the NIGMS Protein Structure Initiative; and has managed the Research Initiative for Scientific Enhancement (RISE program).
 Ainsztein earned a B.A. in biochemistry from Brandeis University and a Ph.D. in biochemistry and molecular biology from the University of Florida.
 She conducted postdoctoral research at Johns Hopkins University, the University of Edinburgh, and NIH’s National Institute of Child Health and Human Development.

 To contact Ainsztein, send email to

 If you’re a reporter wishing to interview Ainsztein, contact the NIGMS Office of Communications and Public Liaison at

 email@example.com or call 301-496-7301.